This site is currently under development and is not yet launched. If this site is ready to be launched, please contact webadmin@anr.msu.edu.

 Step 1: Identify the Need

-Identifying a need means naming something that makes it harder for people to eat well, access healthy food, or be physically active.
-You can uncover needs by observing your community, having conversations, and listening to what people care about.
+Identifying a need means naming something that makes it harder for people in a community to thrive, access opportunities or experience wellbeing.
+You can uncover needs by observing your community, having conversations and listening to what people care about.

 A strong community need should: